 - You notice heartburn that keeps you awake at night.

 - You wake up during the night due to physical pain.

 - You have noticed changes in your mood (such as feeling depressed), energy and appetite – clues that insomnia may be a possible symptom of a broader health problem such as clinical depression.

 When to Seek Emergency Care

-Any worsening mood or agitation that results in suicidal, homicidal, or other dangerous thoughts.
+- The same is true if you have any worsening mood or agitation that results in suicidal, homicidal, or other dangerous thoughts.